Skip to content

 The Goal of Boundary Identification

-This simple tri-part breakdown forces a critical question: Are we spending our most expensive engineering effort on the things that actually differentiate our business?
+Are we spending our most expensive engineering effort on the things that actually differentiate our business?